We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Diarrhea is a bowel movement that is more liquid than solid or has a loose texture.
-It is a common problem and may occur a couple of times each year.
-Diarrhea will usually last no more than 3 days.
+Diarrhea is a bowel movement that has a loose texture or is more liquid than solid.
+It is a common issue that may affect a person a couple of times each year.
+Diarrhea will usually resolve within a week or less.

 A person’s diet is crucial if they are experiencing diarrhea.
-Some foods might help relieve symptoms of diarrhea while eating other foods can make diarrhea worse.
+Some foods might help relieve the symptoms of diarrhea, whereas other foods can worsen them.